Surbiton Hockey Club

+Teams

 The Men's 1st Team play in the Men's England Hockey League and the Ladies 1st Team play in the Women's England Hockey League.
 The club fields twelve men's sides, including one veterans and one super-vets team, as well as eight ladies sides and also youth sides.

 The men's 2nd, 3rd, 4th and 5th teams play in divisions of the Higgins Group London Hockey League, while the 'Jokers' and 'Magnets' sides play in the veterans section of this league.
 The 4As play in the Surrey Area Division 2 of the South Hockey League.
 The 6th, 7th, 8th teams and the 'Sparticans' play in the Surrey Open Hockey League.
 The ladies' 2nd and 3rd teams play in the South Clubs' Women's Hockey League while the 4th, 5th, 6th, 7th, 8th and 9th teams play in the Surrey Ladies Hockey League.
 The boys and girls teams (U-11 up to U-18) play in the Mercian Home Counties Colts Hockey League.

+History

 Formative years

 Founded in 1874, Surbiton is the second oldest hockey club in the world.
 Surbiton has continuously played the modern game of hockey excluding the duration of World War I and World War II.
 The first competitive match was played on 3 February 1875 against Teddington in Bushy Park, winning by two goals to one and the club remained unbeaten until 26 January 1878.